 Tell me more: What do we like to see?
 We’ll go into more detail in a minute, but we love the weird and wonderful.
 You want to share your love of folk horror art, psychogeography or the women who created at least some of the Icelandic sagas?
 Tell us more.
 Now read on…

-We love personal stuff, too.
+We love personal stuff.
 If you want to do a photo blog about your baby albino hedgehog, that’s great.
 We love it when people share their discoveries and interests, from cosplay to knitting, from recipes to compiling cryptic crosswords or making Makie dolls.
 If you want to share your thoughts on faith, spirituality and/or magical practice, from paganism or the occult to atheism, that would be wonderful.
 If you’ve done a DIY fashion shoot with friends, or gone to an underground event and taken pictures of it, or discovered ten ways to wear that one corset, or want to share a makeup look you’ve invented, that’s amazing.
 If you’ve product-tested ten different BB creams at home and want to do honest reviews of them, or you want to give your own personal tips on binding in safety and comfort, yes please.
 Any personal tips you want to share about health, beauty or the general living of life will make our day.

-Reviews and interviews: We love reviews of books, games, comics, music and events (ideally with an intersectional feminist outlook).
+Reviews and interviews: We love reviews of books, games, comics, music and events.
 If you can wangle an interview with someone whose work you love, all power to you!
 See our full guidelines on how to become a reviewer for Mookychick and get free books and music while supporting creative women.

 Self-care: Thoughts and tips on any aspect of self-care will be gratefully received, and will serve to help others out there.
 If you’ve found a range of online tools or methods to help with anxiety, or you’ve built yourself a self-care reading nook, or you wish to share personal experiences you think a person might benefit from… then thank you.
 Please bear in mind that we aim to include trigger warnings where appropriate.